Pathoschild/FluentHttpClient/README.md

-**Pathoschild.FluentHttpClient** is a fluent wrapper over the .NET 4.5 [HttpClient][] for creating strongly-typed easy-to-use API clients.
+**Pathoschild.FluentHttpClient** is a fluent wrapper over the .NET 4.5 [HttpClient][] for creating strongly-typed easy-to-use REST API clients.

 ## Installation
 The fluent client is available as a set of self-contained NuGet packages: